jonathanpepinmoore/jonathanpepinmoore/README.md

 <h3>Adobe</h3>

 Non Employee Director  · 1999 - 2017  · San Francisco, California
 First investment was at Moors and Cabot for Disney and Macromedia.
 Worked on the movie Artificial Intelligence Website at Flash Kit at a started a local Macromedia User Group, Affiliate and earned $750K in shareholder's equity in a M&A from Macromedia to Adobe.
 Made an Address Bar sample for Windows 2000 Explorer a desk band. which some people might see as the beginning of Facebook as a status update.
 Participated in Macromedia Philanthropy.
 Licensed Macromedia Flash & Shockwave Source Code and Patent Portfolio.
 Held Meetings at ETSU and TCAT.
 The Computer Science Admin at ETSU Primus sponsored my User Group.
 I worked on Macromedia Breeze.
 Waiting on Ableton and Reason Studios to be acquired.
-All 1099's taxes filed.
+All 1099's taxes filed.-->

 <h3>Pearl Jam Ten Club</h3>